kavehbc/data-neural-network/README.md

 # Data Management &amp; Neural Network

-This repository contains Jupyter Notebooks and Python source code to teach and practice Data Management using pandas (or similar packages), and Neural Network.
+This repository contains Jupyter Notebooks and Python source code to teach and practice the following courses in LaSalle College:

+- Advanced Data Management (420-A15-AS)<br />
+- Machine Learning and Neural Networks (420-A16-AS)

 ## Notebooks